JordanMartinez/purescript-ecosystem-update/ecosystem-changes.md

 **[8 functions] - safe and unsafe `URI`-related code (e.g. `encodeURI`/`decodeURI`, `encodeURIComponent`/`decodeURIComponent`, and unsafe variants)**

 This left the `URI`-related code.
 We didn't think they warranted a place in `purescript-strings` since they are more specific to `URI` things rather than `String` things.
 We also thought it should no longer be in a core repo.
 So we decided on a quick-and-dirty fix: move it outside of the core repos and into its own repo in the `purescript-contrib` organization.
-We called it `purescript-uri-components` because `purescript-uri` was already taken.
+We called it [`purescript-js-uri`](https://github.com/purescript-contrib/purescript-js-uri) because `purescript-uri` was already taken and this code is specific to the JavaScript backend.
 This change will reduce breaking changes in downstram libraries as the code will still be available.

 However, the ecosystem as a whole still needs a better library to work with URIs. `purescript-uri` is accurate but too heavy.
 The URI functions from `purescript-uri-components` are light, but don't solve the problem well.